-For the three months ended March 31, 2024 and 2023, three operators accounted for 52 percent and 49 percent of oil and natural gas revenue, respectively.
+As of June 30, 2024 and December 31, 2023, three operators accounted for 52 percent and 49 56 percent of oil and natural gas revenue respectively.
 As of March 31, 2024 and December 31, 2023, four and three operators accounted for 59 percent and 56 percent, respectively, of oil and natural gas revenue receivable.

 The Company's oil and natural gas revenue receivable is generated from the sale of oil and natural gas by operators on its behalf.
 The Company monitors the financial condition of its operators.